-- There are many reasons why the thermocouple is often used, despite the availability of many other temperature sensors such as solid-stare devices:
+- There are many reasons why the thermocouple is often used, despite the availability of many other temperature sensors such as solid-state devices:

-- depending on metal pairings used, thermocouples can function into the hundreds and even thousands of degrees
+- depending on metal pairings used, thermocouples can function in the hundreds and even thousands of degrees

 - they are reliable: there is almost nothing to go wrong with the sensor except an open circuit failure (which is easily detected).
 A thermocouple cannot go out of calibration since its performance is a function of the composition of the two metals of the wires which form it, although it can be affected by corrosives or chemicals;

-- performance is consistent, as thermocouple made from high-purity metals will behave according to a well-known temperature/voltage relationship;
+- performance is consistent, as thermocouples made from high-purity metals will behave according to a well-known temperature/voltage relationship;

 - thermocouples can be configured and arranged to fit a wide variety of challenging physical situations and enclosures.